3 DAYS FROM $999

 Encounter Ojibwe tradition and a powwow on Manitoulin Island

 Keep your cameras ready as we cruise through the rugged beauty of UNESCO-listed Georgian Bay, sometimes called the sixth Great Lake.
-Our destination is Manitoulin Island, the world’s largest freshwater island and home of the Ojibwe tribe.
+We’ll anchor just offshore and tender into our destination of Manitoulin Island, the world’s largest freshwater island and home of the Ojibwe tribe.
 With native and non-native communities coexisting like nowhere else on the continent, Manitoulin has a history as colorful and diverse as any in Canada.
 Docking at Little Current, you’ll explore the area’s rich native and nautical history, and discover how the beliefs and customs of the Ojibwe intertwine with Catholicism during a visit to the Immaculate Conception Church.

 Spend a day on Lake Huron